wo80/Triangle.NET/README.md

 * Node renumbering (Cuthill-McKee)
 * Read and write Triangle format files (.node, .poly, .ele)

-To get started, take a look the [wiki](https://github.com/wo80/Triangle.NET/wiki).
+To get started, take a look at the [wiki](https://github.com/wo80/Triangle.NET/wiki).
 There's also an extensive list of examples in the [Triangle.Examples](https://github.com/wo80/Triangle.NET/tree/master/src/Triangle.Examples) project (see [overview](https://github.com/wo80/Triangle.NET/wiki/Examples) in the wiki).

 ## License